-One easy way to improve your self-discipline is to remove distractions from your work area.
+One easy tip to improve your self discipline is to remove distractions from your work area.
 Turn off notifications on your phone for social media, gaming apps, and email.

-If you’re trying to get something done, close extra tabs on your computer and resist the urge to read the news or engage in entertainment.
+If you’re trying to do your job, close extra tabs on your computer and resist the urge to read the news or engage in entertainment.
 If you can, create a space where you only work.

 Try not to eat or enjoy hobbies in this space, but create it as a designated workspace.
-Create an environment that is free from distractions and that can help you get your work done.
-When you remove distractions, you won’t be working against yourself when you try to get work done.
+Create an environment that is free from distractions and that can help you complete your work.
+When you remove distractions, you won’t be working against yourself during the task.

 Along the same vein, try not to work in your bedroom or on your bed.
 With so many jobs allowing work from home, it may be tempting to sit in bed while working.
 After all, our beds are often one of the most comfortable places in our home.